A CHRISTIAN WORLDVIEW

 Education is a life-shaping activity, it transfers a way of living.
 There is an unavoidable interdependence of knowledge and virtue that is evident in how intelligence engages the physical world.
-At Hillcrest these concepts undergird the foundation for education, the cultivation of the mind being inextricably linked to the cultivation of character.
+At Hillcrest these concepts undergird the foundation for education, understanding the cultivation of the mind is inseparably linked to the cultivation of character.

 The mission of Hillcrest Lutheran Academy is founded on the foundational principle that God created everything.
 As creator God, His perspective on reality is the true perspective.
 He reveals himself to us in creation (general revelation), in the Bible (special revelation), and through Jesus Christ (special revelation).
 Educating young men and women on God’s perspective helps them make sense of their world.

 Hillcrest’s mission involves the proclamation of the Gospel and instruction in the Bible, presenting students with an explanation of the world that is distinctively Christian.
 Because of this, our instruction naturally expressed the interdependence of knowledge (what is taught) and virtue (what action to take).
 All course instruction thus provides a clear understanding of what is required for human beings to flourish, and provides the nurturing value of a healthy functioning school community.
 Thus we fulfill our mission in this manner, in a Christ-centered, Bible-based environment.
 It is our conviction that conducting our school in this way produces students who will live lives of eternal significance.

 The Hillcrest culture is a warm welcoming environment that produces a strong appreciation for Godly friendships and respect for others.
 The Hillcrest campus has a positive character that reflects the subtle but powerful understanding that every person is made in the image of God.
 Once accepted, this truth brings out the best in our students and provides them with an outstanding school community in which to learn and grow.